winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

         // The platform type of the resource.
 Together with uniqueId, this must uniquely identify the resource.
         "type": "aws_s3_bucket",

         // The logical path to the resource.
-If moved this can by updated.
+If moved this can be updated.
         "path": "/root/CoolBucket",

         // The resulting attributes of the resource.